 Free Downloadable Guide

 Your heart hurts.
 You have had a major loss and all the feelings feel overwhelming and confusing.
-This guide helps you validate your feelings as you peel away the layers in our gentle simple Emotional Inventory Guide.
+This simple process helps you:

 Understanding grief will help you better appreciate the ways it can manifest in your life.
 This section also lays the groundwork for the Emotional Inventory exercise.